chodges7/p04-GraveOfTrogdor/README.md

   File input/output can be found in [main.cpp at line 58](/main.cpp).
 Throughout the function the killLog.txt file is open so whenever the player kills a monster, it will be logged in the kill log.
+Note, if the main.cpp is run then the example kill log already in github will be deleted.

 ### Class